julian-molina/Documentation/docs/pages/suite/suite-charting-space-hierarchy.md

 ### Adding a Time Machine

-To add a time machine, select *Add Time Machine* on the charting system node menu.
+To add a time machine, select *Add Time Machine* on the Charting Space node menu.